Ralph Waldo Emerson: Literary career and Transcendentalism

+Philosophers Camp

-Joining him were nine of the most illustrious intellectuals ever to camp out in the Adirondacks to connect with nature: Louis Agassiz, James Russell Lowell, John Holmes, Horatio Woodman, Ebenezer Rockwell Hoar, Jeffries Wyman, Estes Howe, Amos Binney, and William James Stillman.
-Invited, but unable to make the trip for diverse reasons, were: Oliver Wendell Holmes, Henry Wadsworth Longfellow, and Charles Eliot Norton, all members of the Saturday Club (Boston, Massachusetts).
+In summer 1858, Emerson camped at Follensbee Pond in the Adirondack Mountains in upstate New York with nine others: Louis Agassiz, James Russell Lowell, John Holmes, Horatio Woodman, Ebenezer Rockwood Hoar, Jeffries Wyman, Estes Howe, Amos Binney, and William James Stillman.
+Invited, but unable to make the trip, were Oliver Wendell Holmes, Henry Wadsworth Longfellow, and Charles Eliot Norton, all members of the Saturday Club (Boston, Massachusetts).

 This social club was mostly a literary membership that met the last Saturday of the month at the Boston Parker House Hotel (Omni Parker House).
 William James Stillman was a painter and founding editor of an art journal called the Crayon.
 Stillman was born and grew up in Schenectady which was just south of the Adirondack mountains.
-He would later travel there to paint the wilderness landscape and to fish and hunt.
-He would share his experiences in this wilderness to the members of the Saturday Club, raising their interest in this unknown region.
+He later traveled there to paint the wilderness landscape and to fish and hunt.
+He shared his experiences in this wilderness to the members of the Saturday Club, raising their interest in this unknown region.

-James Russell Lowell and William Stillman would lead the effort to organize a trip to the Adirondacks.
-They would begin their journey on August 2, 1858, traveling by train, steam boat, stagecoach, and canoe guide boats.
+James Russell Lowell and William Stillman led the effort to organize a trip to the Adirondacks.
+They began their journey on August 2, 1858, traveling by train, steamboat, stagecoach, and canoe guide boats.
 News that these cultured men were living like "Sacs and Sioux" in the wilderness appeared in newspapers across the nation.
-This would become known as the "Philosophers Camp".
+This became known as the "Philosophers Camp".

 This event was a landmark in the nineteenth-century intellectual movement, linking nature with art and literature.

 Although much has been written over many years by scholars and biographers of Emerson's life, little has been written of what has become known as the "Philosophers Camp" at Follensbee Pond.
-Yet, his epic poem "Adirondac" reads like a journal of his day to day detailed description of adventures in the wilderness with his fellow members of the Saturday Club.
-This two week camping excursion (1858 in the Adirondacks) brought him face to face with a true wilderness, something he spoke of in his essay "Nature", published in 1836.
+Yet, his epic poem "Adirondac" reads like a journal of his day-to-day detailed description of adventures in the wilderness with his fellow members of the Saturday Club.
+This two-week camping excursion (1858 in the Adirondacks) brought him face to face with a true wilderness, something he spoke of in his essay "Nature", published in 1836.
 He said, "in the wilderness I find something more dear and connate than in streets or villages".